Is dressing up as older people ageist?

 • One in two people have ageist views, so tackling ageism is complicated

-With Halloween having just passed us by, we can all appreciate the joys of dressing up.
-This year, like many others, people dressed up as an “old person” and it’s no new concept – think Jackass’ film Bad Grandpa and the numerous themed dress-up parties we see on social media.
+With Halloween fast approaching, we can all appreciate the joys of dressing up.
+This year, like many others, there will be people dressed up as an “old person” and it’s no new concept – think Jackass’ film Bad Grandpa and the numerous themed dress-up parties we see on social media.

 More kids around the country are dressing up as older people too thanks to the popular children’s cartoon Bluey and events like 100 Days of School.
 But is it appropriate?
 Or is it ageist?